zhuhanming/nus-notes-cheatsheets/README.md

 *By Hanming Zhu (2019-2023)*

 These are some notes and cheatsheets written by me during the course of my time in NUS Computer Science.
-They are not meant to be used as cheatsheets during exam, but as revision materials or even **replacements for lecture notes**.
+The notes are meant to be used as revision materials or even **replacements for lecture notes**.

 These notes/cheatsheets include information from, but not limited to:
 - Lecture Notes